DPCII/camel_test/readme.md

 # Camel Demo

-Camel is a lightweight framework that integrates different data formats.
+Camel is a lightweight framework that integrates networked systems.
-It subscribes and observes endpoints of different formats and passes along messages after translating the data as necessary.
+It links information sources of different formats and protocols through a system of abstracted processes, which build into a sustainable and re-usable composite system.
+It receives data in any format as 'messages' and passes them along after translating them or performing operations on them as necessary.

 ##